Volcano, California: Government

-Appearances in popular culture
+In popular culture

 Volcano was featured by Huell Howser in Road Trip Episode 127.

 A 10-minute scene on The Big Valley TV show is set in Volcano.
 Mrs. Barkley is arrested for rustling there.

+The Civil War episode was the subject of Death Valley Days Season 7 Episode 21: Eruption at Volcano (see List of Death Valley Days episodes#Season 7 (1958–59)).